-The Note draws from previous work done by the authors and published on the website of the Foundation for Renewable Energy and Environment (FREE).
-The idea of repurposing "energy obese" citizens 1 to energy wise investors and position them as active participants in the energy transition is based on the concept of a Sustainable Energy Utility (SEU) in which the economic and governance dimensions of energy-society relations are transformed to reflect sustainability and equity principles.
-2

-In brief, "democratic finance" of energy argues for citizens to become retail investors through crowdfunded rounds of photovoltaic (PV) system installations on federal buildings in order to accelerate the U.S. energy transition to renewable energy, elevate the visibility of sustainable energy use, lower pollution levels, and signal U.S. climate change action commitment to the rest of the world.
+- The Note draws from previous work done by the authors and published on the website of FREE. - The idea of repurposing "energy obese" citizens 1 to energy wise investors and position them as active participants in the energy transition is based on the concept of a Sustainable Energy Utility (SEU) in which the economic and governance dimensions of energysociety relations are transformed to reflect sustainability and equity principles.
+2 - In brief, "democratic finance" of energy argues for citizens to become retail investors through crowdfunded rounds of photovoltaic (PV) system installations on (federal) buildings in order to accelerate the energy transition to renewable energy.